tidyverse/tidyups/001-tidyup-process.md

     right, proceed to the next step.

 2.  **Write up**.
 Create an `.Rmd` (using sections defined below) and submit PR to <http://github.com/tidyverse/tidyups>.
-Using a PR makes it easy for others to comment on the initial proposal.
 Once you’re happy with the write up, and one other person has reviewed it, proceed to the next step.

 3.  **Discuss**.
 Book a discussion in the tidyverse weekly meeting.
-    Prepare a brief overview to talk through.
-While the meeting is fresh in your head, review the meeting notes, updating the write up where needed, making changes or adding clarifications where needed.
+    Assume that everyone will at least skim the tidyup beforehand, but prepare to review the proposal with a focus on any controversial components.
+Soon after the meeting, review the meeting notes and update the tidyup with needed changes and clarifications.
 If major changes have been made, add the previous approach to the “alternatives” section.

-    1. If the proposal needs more discussion, repeat this step.
+If the proposal needs more discussion, repeat this step.

-    2. If the proposal is ready for public discussion, proceed to the next step.

     (Depending on the complexity of implementation, the next two steps can be completed in either order)

+4.  **Implement**.
+Create a reference implementation in one or more PRs to the appropriate repos.
+Update the tidyup with a link to the PRs in the implementation section.

-4.  **Community feedback**.
+5.  **Community feedback**.
 Create a blog post from the body of the tidyup.
 Advertise when the review period ends and the best way to provide feedback.
 Once the review period ends, update the tidyup with clarifications and changes.
 Again, if major changes are made include the previous iterations in the “alternatives” section.

-5.  **Implement**.
-Create a reference implementation in one or more PRs to the appropriate repos.
-Update the tidy with a link to all PRs.

 6.  **Final review**.
 Once both previous steps are completed, book another tidyverse meeting for final sign off.
-Before meeting, ensure

 7.  **Complete.** Merge implementation PRs into affected repos then change tidyup status to “implemented”.